Outbreak-Research/Documentation/docs/game data/items.md

 | 14110 | 371E      | P-Base |
 | 14111 | 371F      | Reagent Case |

-- Offset 14: Gun type?
+- Offset 14: gun type?

 The function of this byte is unclear has to do with weapon type or gun type.
 Only the following guns will have the value still at 0 instead of 1.